-iii.
+iv.
 The density exchange accomplishes at least one of the following: 1) concentrates retail and accommodation uses adjacent to a major public plaza, 2) accommodates the location of public facilities including public parking structures, and 3) protects sensitive environmental areas, such as view corridors, vegetation, or steep slopes.

-iv.
-A request for a density exchange shall be subject to the approval of the Community Development Director.
+v.
+A request for a density exchange shall be subject to the approval of the Community and Economic Development Director.

 e.
 An approved density exchange shall be executed by one of the following instruments: